Portfolio of Work

 Tired of hiding a bad tattoo?
 I do lots of full cover-up tattoos and also what I refer to as “tattoo facelifts” (reworking older tattoos and restoring them new glory).
 Life is too short to walk around with a tattoo that doesn't make you happy!

-When I’m not tattooing, I’m off enjoying live music with my wonderful husband, having adventures in our old VWs, singing a little karaoke with friends, possibly scuba diving, or just hanging around our goofy dog (FYI I will force you to look at painfully adorable photos of her).
+When I'm not tattooing, I'm off enjoying live music with my wonderful husband, having adventures in our old VWs, singing a little karaoke with friends, possibly scuba diving, or just hanging around our goofy dogs (FYI I will force you to look at painfully adorable photos of them).
 I also tend to sing while I work, you should know that up front.

 I invite you to contact me for a consultation - let's work together to create something unique and beautiful!